 It doesn’t matter what cocktail you are making, we would always encourage you to use good quality spirits as your base.
-With drinks like the Margarita, which has so few ingredients, this point is of particular importance.
+With drinks like the Margarita, which has so few ingredients, this point of particular importance.

 The main rule to keep in mind is that you should always use a tequila that is 100 percent blue agave.
-And don’t let price fool you, tequila is one of those spirits where price doesn’t dictate quality.
+And don’t let the price fool you, Tequila is one of those spirits where price doesn’t dictate quality.
 Lastly (and we shouldn’t have to tell you this) but never (we repeat. never) buy an agave spirit that contains a worm.

 Don’t Be Limited To Blanco Tequila